Key Takeaways

 Compare your finalists using the same three lenses

-• Customer experience: Evaluate certificate turnaround times, ease of making policy changes online or by phone, claims response windows and portal quality.
+• Customer experience: Check certificate turnaround times, ease of making policy changes online or by phone, claims response windows and portal quality.
 An Ely canoe outfitter and a Shakopee event planner both need responsive service, but their touchpoints differ.

-• Coverage options: Check whether per occurrence and aggregate limits can scale as your business grows, which endorsements cover exposures like customer injuries on icy walkways or damage during severe summer storms and how flexible the insurer is with mid-term coverage additions.
+• Coverage options: Check whether per occurrence and aggregate limits can scale as your business grows, which endorsements cover exposures like customer injuries on icy walkways or damage during severe summer storms and how flexible the insurer is with mid-term additions.

 6. 6